-Common themes of these sessions should be relapse prevention and management, harm reduction techniques, overdose prevention, and continued motivational work after the completion of treatment for both the young person and their parent/carer.
-Other areas would include knowledge of the progress made in all domains by the child, the support structures needed to be in place and support for parents.
+Common themes of these sessions should be relapse, prevention and management, harm reduction techniques, overdose prevention, continued motivational work after the completion of treatment, and arrangements post release for both the young person and their parent/carer with clear appointments made.
+Other areas would include knowledge of the progress made in all domains by the child, the support structures needed to be in place and support structures for parents.